aculligan/HC_Community_Moderator_Controls/README.md

+⚠️ Use of this software is subject to important terms and conditions as set forth in the [License](https://github.com/aculligan/Zendesk_Help_Center_Community_Moderator_Controls/blob/master/License) file ⚠️

 # Zendesk Help Center Community Moderator Controls

 Add controls to Zendesk Community comments for Moderators to check posts as "Answered" or "Closed for comments" while submitting a comment.